pastas/pastastore/readme.md

 - View your running containers with `docker ps -a`

 ## Installation
 Install the module by typing `pip install pastas_projects`.
-Please note that pystore and arctic are not automatically installed as dependencies
+Please note that pystore is not automatically installed as a dependency because it requires Snappy to be (manually) installed first (see previous section)!

 _For installing in development mode, clone the repository and install by typing `pip install -e .` from the module root directory._